 Synoptic Gospels (Matthew, Mark and Luke)

 Each of the synoptic gospels tells of Jesus’ baptism.
-At His baptism, a voice is heard from heaven (God speaking): “This is My Son, whom I love; with Him I am well pleased” (Matt 3:17; Mark 1:11; Luke 3:22).
+At His baptism, a voice is heard from heaven (God speaking): “This is My Son, whom I love; with Him I am well pleased” (Matthew 3:17; Mark 1:11; Luke 3:22).

-This is also the testimony throughout the gospel accounts, for example, Mark 1:1 (although some, not all, manuscripts omit the phrase “Son of God” here); 3:11; 5:7; 15:39.
+This is also the testimony throughout the gospel accounts, for example, Mark 1:1 (although some, not all, manuscripts omit the phrase “Son of God” here); Mark 3:11; 5:7; 15:39.
 In Mark 2:23-3:6, there are two indicants regarding Jesus and the Sabbath.
 Jesus says in Mark 2:28: “So the Son of Man is Lord even of the Sabbath.”
 In other words, Jesus says that He is the Lord of the Sabbath, and yet in the Old Testament it is God who gives the Sabbath and gives instruction about it.
 How can Jesus here claim to be “Lord of the Sabbath” unless has the same authority as God?
 No wonder the Pharisees wanted to kill Jesus for this claim (Mark 3:6).

 In Matthew 16:15, Jesus asks His disciples who they think He is.
 Peter replies: “You are the Christ, the Son of the Living God.”
 Now instead of Jesus refuting it, He says to Peter: “Blessed are you … for this was revealed to you by my Father in heaven” (Matthew 16:17).
 Jesus acknowledges Peter’s assessment of who He is, as the Son of the Living God.

 Another place where we see Jesus’ identity clearly portrayed is at His trial.
 Just why was Jesus killed?
 According to Matthew 26:63, the high priest asks Jesus: “I charge you under oath by the living God: Tell us if you are the Christ, the Son of God.”
 And what is Jesus’ response: “Yes, it is as you say” (Matthew 26:64).
 Jesus Himself claims to be God’s Son.